 Students login information: Students can log in with Clever and use their Google account information.

 Many students and parents are not aware of the post-secondary option of apprenticeships.
 An apprenticeship is a system of paid training or profession with on-the-job training.
 Apprenticeships also enable individuals to gain a license to practice in a regulated profession.
 Some apprenticeships even pay for college coursework.
-For more information about iowa apprenticeships: click here, for apprenticeships outside of iowa: click here
+Learn more about about Iowa apprenticeships or apprenticeships outside of Iowa.